siddharthm28/jcas/Readme.md

 Most of the options are in a single file.
 You can add your own superpixels/unary/topdown features in the compute*.m files in @jcas dir.

 III.
 Modes
-You can change the jcas.mode option to the following :
-_ 0 = Unary only
+You can change the jcas.mode option to the following :\n 0 = Unary only
 _ 1 = Unary and pairwise
 _ 2 = Unary + pairwise + linear topdown from ECCV12 paper
 _ 3 = Unary + pairwise + linear topdown from ECCV + label cost